-Did you wake up one morning and notice that Baby has dark circles under his eyes?
+Did you wake up one morning and notice that Baby has dark circles under their eyes?

-Is he tired?
-Is he not sleeping well?
-Is the iPad keeping him up at night?
+Is they tired?
+Is they not sleeping well?
+Is the iPad keeping them up at night?

 It’s probably none of the above, actually.
-Unless Baby really has not been getting the sleep he needs, those dark patches are probably an example of what are called allergic shiners.
+Unless Baby really has not been getting the sleep they need, those dark patches are probably an example of what are called allergic shiners.
 As the name suggests, they are a symptom of allergic rhinitis, also known as hay fever.

 Other causes can include eczema and heredity, but experts believe that dark circles under the eyes are mainly due to an allergy.